EQUIPMENT GUIDE

 Spirometry

-Not too long-ago spirometry was a complicated study requiring large machines.
-Even three years ago, our primary portable spirometry devices were the PC-based Midmark IQ Spirometer and Welch Allyn SpiroPerfect.
-These machines worked well at the time, but were cumbersome to use with disposable transducers, cabling to the computer, and clumsy software.
+Not too long ago, spirometry required large, complicated machines.
+Even three years ago, our primary portable devices were the PC-based Midmark IQ Spirometer and Welch Allyn SpiroPerfect.
+These worked well at the time but were cumbersome with disposable transducers, computer cabling, and clumsy software.

-Make sure patient expiratory technique is good, and we also recommend always carrying a separate peak flow device and incentive spirometer in your mission bag.
+Special Note: Ensure that your patient’s expiratory technique is good, and always carry a separate peak flow device and incentive spirometer in your mission bag.

 Blood Pressure Cuff